Vansh28Kapoor/Vansh28Kapoor.github.io/_projects/Projects.md

    <div style="margin-left: 20px;">
      Derived and implemented an asymptotically optimal algorithm based on Bayesian inference for a faulty Multi-Arm Bandit instance.
-Implemented variants of Thompson Sampling and KL-UCB for solving a Batched Multi-Arm Bandit Problem <a href="/projects/Online-Learning">Read More</a>
+Implemented variants of Thompson Sampling and KL-UCB for solving a Batched Multi-Arm Bandit Problem. <a href="/projects/Online-Learning">Read More</a>
    </div>
 <br>

-#### 2. **Rapid Real-Time Multi-Face Detection**
+#### 3. **Rapid Real-Time Multi-Face Detection**
 <div style="margin-left: 20px;">
   <a href="https://www.ee.iitb.ac.in/web/course_lists/ee-768-introduction-to-machine-learning/">EE 769: Introduction to Machine Learning</a>,
   <a href="https://www.ee.iitb.ac.in/~asethi/">Prof. Amit Sethi</a>